adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 My conjectures simply rely on the existing optimality proofs of [harberger taxes](TODO), [quadratic voting](TODO), and [ideal markets](TODO).

 I'm looking for feedback to see if I'm crazy.
-After all, it's not every day you solve ethics! :laughing:
+After all, if this theory is really correct then we will have solved ethics ha, which seems unlikely :laughing:

 ---